Michael D. Gordin

-	Professor Gordin is currently working on a project detailing the history of Soviet genetics after the fall from power of T. D. Lysenko in 1965, as well as an episodic history of Prague as a city of science, starting from Albert Einstein's tenure as Professor of Physics at the German University in that city in 1911-1912.
+Professor Gordin is currently working on an episodic history of Prague as a city of science, starting from Albert Einstein's tenure as Professor of Physics at the German University in that city in 1911-1912.
 He maintains an abiding interest in the history of constructed languages.

 Professor Gordin teaches lecture courses in the history of modern science from 1700 to 1970 (History 292) and the history of contemporary science from 1970 to the present (History 391).
 He teaches undergraduate seminars on the history of pseudoscience, nuclear history, and the Soviet science system, and graduate seminars on global science and on biography.
 With Professor Joshua T. Katz (Department of Classics), he also teaches a course on "Imagined Languages," covering a wide range of topics in the history of constructed, reconstructed, revived, and other languages.